 While it is true that those with scores in the range 120-116 stand a better chance at appeal, it is completely untrue that you must have a score of 116+.
 Each case is considered on its own particular merits.

-Success rates at appeal in Bucks in 2010 were:
+Success rates for selection appeals in Bucks in 2010 (a typical year) were:

 E30.
 Other appeals (e.g. for a primary school place)